chanmix51/SlapOM/README.rst

 Mapper class (must extend \\SlapOM\\EntityMap and must be named "{Entity class name}Map")
 -----------------------------------------------------------------------------------------
-The abstract class EntityMap contains an abstract method configure(), you have to override this method to set up the required parameters.
+The abstract class EntityMap contains an abstract method configure(); you must override this method to set up the required parameters.

 .. code-block:: php